 - Want to make it in one pot?
 Cook the sausage first for 3 minutes, then add the onions.

-- Want the soup to be creamy in color?
-Drain the sausage in a colander and rinse off excess fat.
+- Want it to be creamy in color?
+Drain the sausage in a colander, skim off excess fat near the end of cooking.

 - Want it thicker?
-Make a roux after cooking the sausage and veggies.
+Make a roux after cooking the meat and veggies.

 - Want to freeze it?
 Just leave out the cream.
-Thaw the soup overnight in the fridge, then add the cream.
+Thaw this overnight in the fridge, then add the cream.

 These other crave-worthy soups will warm you from the inside out.